SOCI/soci/docs/installation.md

 ### CMake configuration

-By default, CMake will try to determine availability of all depdendencies automatically.
+By default, CMake will try to determine availability of all dependencies automatically.
 If you are lucky, you will not need to specify any of the CMake variables explained below.
 However, if CMake reports some of the core or backend-specific dependencies as missing, you will need specify relevant variables to tell CMake where to look for the required components.